CarlosChiarelli/Semantic_Segmentation/README.md

 #### research/deeplab/train-pqr.sh
 This bash file calls train.py, with the paths to the directories needed.

---training_number_of_steps is used to inform the amount of steps to run.
+--training\_number\_of\_steps is used to inform the amount of steps to run.

---train_bath_size informs the amount of steps evaluated before update the weights of the network.
+--train\_bath\_size informs the amount of steps evaluated before update the weights of the network.

+--train_split informs wich split will be used during the training, choose between train, trainval or val.

---initialize_last_layer must be true when the model will be incremented (by the initial chekpoint or the already trained at  research/deeplab/datasets/PQR/exp/train_on_trainval_set/train/), must be false when the model will be trained by the first time or if you want to reset the weights.
+--initialize\_last\_layer must be true when the model will be incremented (by the initial chekpoint or the already trained at  research/deeplab/datasets/PQR/exp/train_on_trainval_set/train/), must be false when the model will be trained by the first time or if you want to reset the weights.

---tf_initial_chekpoint define the path to the initial chekpoint used.
+--tf\_initial\_chekpoint define the path to the initial chekpoint used.
 If not defined your own, use xception_65 path.
-To use your own chekpoint, place your chekpoint files at Segmentador path and set --tf_initial_chekpoint as the Segmentador path.
+To use your own chekpoint, place your chekpoint files at Segmentador path and set --tf\_initial\_chekpoint as the Segmentador path.

 Others parameters can be keeped as they are.